Ariamelon/Honeydew/README.md

 * Alternately supports a 34mm trackball instead of the trackpad.
 * The trackpad or trackball has an illuminated RGB ring.
 * Rotary encoder ring around the trackball or trackpad.
+* Additional scroll wheel-style rotary encoder below trackpad.
 * 1.5" 128x128 SSD1351 RGB QP OLED support.
+* Gasket-mount case held together with magnets.

 ![Render Case](Showcase/Render-Case.png)
 ![Render Front](Showcase/Render-F.png)
 ![Render Back](Showcase/Render-B.png)

 ## Changelog
+* 31/03/2023: Connected DR (data-ready) pin of TM040040 to Motion pin of PMW3360 as they serve the same function.
+Connected reset pins to hardware reset button instead of MCU.
+Added locating features to CNC case, increased wall thickness by 1mm for better magnet support (4mm now instead of 3mm) and increased size of gaskets.
+Redesigned trackpad mount and rotary encoder knob to allow for the illuminated ring to show up better.
+Added powered by QMK logo to board.
 * 24/04/2023: Added level shifter to the RGB signal, just in case.
 * 14/03/2023: Fixed top and bottom case STEP files.
 Minor fix to silk.
 * 13/03/2023: V1.1 update.
 Moved switch footprint center back to normal position.
 Swapped capacitor and resistor at USB-C connector for ferrite bead.
 Moved positions of USB VBUS protection.